MooersLab/pymolsnips/README.md

 ```

 The disadvantages of these clippings include the lack of tab triggers and tab stops.
-There is also presently the lack of a PyMOL lexer for syntax highligihting.
+There is also presently the lack of a PyMOL lexer for syntax highlighting.

 <A href=#FASTLINKS2>Return to list of editors above.</A>
 </details>